korydraughn/irods_docs/docs/system_overview/configuration.md

         "salt_size": 8
     },

-    // Contains a set of key-value pairs of the form VARIABLE=VALUE such as "ORACLE_HOME=/full/path"
+    // Contains a set of key-value pairs of the form VARIABLE=VALUE.
-    // from the server's environment.
-This setting can be empty.
+    // This setting can be empty.
     "environment_variables": {
         "VARIABLE_NAME": "VALUE", // This is an example.